OblivionCloudControl/transit-gateway-lab/README.md

     - Choose attachment to propagate: Select the Shared Transit Gateway Attachment that you just created (\<StudentName\>-shared-attachment)

 Select the Routes tab to see all 4 routes.
+The Egress VPC and Shared VPCs are ready to communicate.

+***Isolated Routing Table***
-The Egress VPC and Shared VPCs are ready to communicate, now we also need a Transit Gateway routing table for the Dev and Prod VPC:
+We we also need a Transit Gateway routing table for the Dev and Prod VPC:
 - VPC > Transit Gateway Route > Create Transit Gateway Route
   - Name tag: \<StudentName\>-isolated-routing-table
   - Transit Gateway ID: Select the Transit Gateway that you created earlier (\<StudentName\>-transit-gateway)